Lucien Vita

 Lucien Vita is a Republican former member of the New Hampshire House of Representatives from the Strafford 3rd District.
 In 2011 he endorsed Republican presidential candidate Ron Paul.

 Vita was a sponsor for a lawsuit to have Barack Obama dropped from the New Hampshire Presidential race in 2012, claiming that Obama was not born in the United States.
-Additionally, he co-sponsored a bill requiring all laws in his state to cite the Magna Carta as their basis.
+Additionally, he co-sponsored a bill requiring all laws in his state to cite Magna Carta as their basis.